 Dr. Deborah Abell is the Keeping Our Promise Caring Circle liaison and organizes caring circles for incoming families.
 She helps with initial caring circle volunteer training, and answers caring circle questions when they arise.
 She has also become somewhat of an expert in overcoming DSS problems that frequently come up with individual families.
 She first got involved as a Caring Circle member for an SIV family of seven who moved to Rochester.
 She now organizes new Caring Circles for incoming families.
 She works as a primary care pediatrician.
 Her son, Matthew helped families by building coffee tables for his Eagle Scout project.

 Dr. Kim Schmidt serves as a Caring Circle member to several families in the Keeping Our Promiseresettlement program.
 Together with friends and family, she has co-hosted Henna Parties in support of our organization.
 She is a Marriage & Family Therapist and works exclusively with people who have experienced war zone trauma and loss, and is a tremendous asset to our board with helpful advice on families arriving from a war zone.
 Her daughter Katrina (pictured with her) is a volunteer and helps with donations, events and caring circles.

-Noreen Selinger is the Vice Chair of the board and lead planner for our annual Spring Dinner and other Keeping Our Promisefund-raising and community building efforts.
-She joined our advisory board in the summer of 2018.
-She has also been an active Caring Circle volunteer.
+Noreen Selinger is the Vice chair of the board and sits on Keeping Our Promise's fundraising committee.
+She also assists with community building efforts.
+Noreen joined our advisory board in the summer of 2018 and has participated as a Caring Circle volunteer.
 When not volunteering for KOP, Noreen works as an IT Recruiter for ProActive Recruiters.
-Her daughter Rory likes to volunteer as well, helping with events and caring circles.
+Her daughter Rory likes to volunteer as well, helping with several events.